openjdk/guide/src/guide/jbs-jdk-bug-system.md

     <td class="dictionary">[[noreg-]{.jbs-label}`.*`]{#noreg}<br />
                            [[nounit-]{.jbs-label}`.*`]{#nounit}</td>
     <td class="dictionary">
-      The [noreg-]{.jbs-label}`.*` and [nounit-]{.jbs-label}`.*` labels are used to explain why a bugfix doesn't need/have a regression test or a unit test.
+      The [noreg-]{.jbs-label}`.*` and [nounit-]{.jbs-label}`.*` labels are used to explain why a change doesn't need/have a regression test or a unit test.
 The suffix of the label is described below.
+Every change that is integrated into the JDK source code must either have a regression/unit test, or have at least one of these labels on its JBS issue.
+It's quite possible to have more than one of these labels on the same issue.
+For instance, an integration could contain both changes to documentation and test code.
+In that case it would be logical to label the issue with both [noreg-doc]{.jbs-label} and [noreg-self]{.jbs-label}.

       Please note that the [noreg-]{.jbs-label} namespace is closed, meaning that no new [noreg-]{.jbs-label} labels should be added unless properly motivated, discussed, and agreed upon.

 [[-sqe]{.jbs-label}]{#noreg-sqe}
-:    Change can be verified by running an existing SQE test suite; the bug should identify the suite and the specific test case(s).
+:    Change can be verified by running an existing jtreg test suite; the bug should identify the suite and the specific test case(s).

 [[-jck]{.jbs-label}]{#noreg-jck}
 :    Change can be verified by running the JCK; the bug should identify the specific test case(s).